Ted Musgrave: Winston Cup Series

 In 1997, Roush vowed to give Musgrave whatever he needed to win his first race.
 The No. 16 car now had dual sponsorships from the Family Channel and Primestar.
 Once again, he started off well, and came very close to his first win, at Darlington Raceway.
 Musgrave was running second late in the race and clearly had a faster car than leader Dale Jarrett in the closing laps.
 At one point, he was side by side with Jarrett, but Jarrett held him off for the win.
 Critics of Musgrave said after the race that he should have been more aggressive and bumped Jarrett out of the way to get his first win.
 Later in the season at Pocono Raceway, Musgrave had a strong car and was running second late in the race with a chance to win when his car went unexpectedly loose.
 He ended up fourth.
 Musgrave was in the top-ten in points for most of 1997, but a poor final race, at Atlanta, caused him to fall to twelfth for the year.

 In 1998, Musgrave got full sponsorship from Primestar, and was eighteenth in points when he was suddenly replaced by rookie Kevin Lepage, to the shock of many.
 Still, Musgrave filled out 1998 by running part-time for Bud Moore Engineering and Bill Elliott Racing (a team co-owned by Elliott and Dan Marino), as well as doing substitute duty for Travis Carter and Jasper Motorsports.
 He ended up missing only one race that year and gave Elliott's team its only top-ten finish with a fifth place run at Phoenix.

 In 1999, Musgrave was signed by Butch Mock Motorsports to run the No. 75 Remington Arms-sponsored Ford.
 Musgrave struggled however, and only put together two top-ten finishes before finally quitting the team after the Pennzoil 400.
-He began 2000 without a ride, but soon caught on with Joe Bessey Motorsports filling in for the injured Geoffrey Bodine, and ran five races with that team.
+He began 2000 without a ride, but soon caught on with Joe Bessey Motorsports filling in for the injured Geoff Bodine, and ran five races with that team.
 After a one-race return to the No. 15, Musgrave finished the year with Team SABCO, driving the No. 01 for Kenny Irwin Jr., who was killed in an accident at New Hampshire International Speedway while practicing for the race.
 Musgrave has run seven Cup races since then, six of them with Ultra Motorsports and one for Petty Enterprises, Musgrave's last Cup race came at the twenty-caution Sharpie 500 at Bristol in 2003, when he replaced Jimmy Spencer while he served his one race suspension.